Hidalgo soccer players sign to Richard J. Daley College

 "First of all, I want to thank God for this opportunity.
 I'm very excited for this new opportunity for me to have new experiences outside the state", said Johan Bonilla.

-In addition to leading Hidalgo to the 2023 State title, the two players helped the team win multiple district championships during their time with the pirates.
+In addition to helping Hidalgo capture the 2023 state title, the two players helped the team win multiple district championships during their time with the Pirates.

 News Video